sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 <img src="/assets/images/Coral-topology.png" alt="Coral-Topology" width="523" height="215"/>

+Firstly,the operater use a declarative language to specify verification requirements.
+The following picture gives the program of the example requirement, where loop_free is a shortcut in the language for a regular expression that accepts no path with a loop.
+It specifies that when any p destined to 10.0.0.0/23 enters from S, at least 1 copy of it will be delivered to D along a simple path waypointing W.

+(dstIP = 10.0.0.0/23, [S], S .* W .* D and loop_free, "exist >=1")

 ## Summary

 Current DPV tools employ a centralized architecture, however, this design faces scalability issues in large networks, such as maintaining a reliable, low-latency management network, performance bottleneck, and single point of failure.
 To tackle the scalability challenge of DPV, we design Coral, a distributed DPV framework to achieve scalable DPV by decomposing verification to lightweight on-device counting tasks.
 Coral consists of (1) a declarative specification language,(2) a verification planner decomposing global verification into lightweight on-device counting tasks, and (3) a distributed verification messaging(DVM) protocol that enables efficient and distributed computing among on-device verifiers.
 Extensive experiments demonstrate the benefits and feasibility of Coral.